- Master of Science (M.S.) in Industrial and Operations Engineering

 Dual M.B.A. / M.S. in Industrial and Operations Engineering

-The School of Business Administration and the College of Engineering Department of Industrial and Operations Engineering offer a dual degree program enabling a student to pursue concurrent work in Business Administration and Industrial and Operations Engineering leading to the M.B.A and M.S.
+The Ross School of Business and the College of Engineering Department of Industrial and Operations Engineering offer a dual degree program enabling a student to pursue concurrent work in Business Administration and Industrial and Operations Engineering leading to the M.B.A and M.S.
 (I.O.E) degrees.
 The program is arranged so that all requirements for the degrees are completed in two and one-half years of enrollment with the required 65 credit hours completed.

 Students interested in the M.B.A./M.S.
 (I.O.E) dual program must apply to, and be admitted by, both schools, using their respective application forms and indicating that application is being made to the joint program.
 Only one application fee is necessary.
 Students are expected to meet the prerequisites for each program.
 In particular, the statistics requirement for the IOE program should be discussed with an advisor prior to beginning either program.
 This program is not open to students who have earned either the M.B.A. or M.S.
 (I.O.E) degrees.
 However, students registered in the first year of either program may apply.